KatieB5/openPrescribingChallenge2/README.md

 # OpenPrescribing API coding challenge: Take two!

 ## Introduction

-I already completed this challenge as part of a tech test, however after completing it I wanted to have another try as there were a few things that, on reflection, I would have liked to have done differently (and without time pressure).
+I already completed this challenge previously as part of a tech test, however after completing it I wanted to have another try as there were a few things that, on reflection, I would have liked to have done differently (and without time pressure).
 See the "Design decisions" section for an explanation of these choices.

 ## Tool overview